 OpenStack is a set of software tools for building and managing cloud computing platforms for public and private clouds.
 Backed by some of the biggest companies in software development and hosting, as well as thousands of individual community members, many think that OpenStack is the future of cloud computing.
 OpenStack is managed by the OpenStack Foundation, a non-profit that oversees both development and community-building around the project.

 Introduction to OpenStack

-OpenStack lets users deploy virtual machines and other instances which handle different tasks for managing a cloud environment on the fly.
-It makes horizontal scaling easy, which means that tasks which benefit from running concurrently can easily serve more or less users on the fly by just spinning up more instances.
-For example, a mobile application which needs to communicate with a remote server might be able to divide the work of communicating with each user across many different instances, all communicating with one another but scaling quickly and easily as the application gains more users.
+OpenStack lets users deploy virtual machines and other instances that handle different tasks for managing a cloud environment on the fly.
+It makes horizontal scaling easy, which means that tasks that benefit from running concurrently can easily serve more or fewer users on the fly by just spinning up more instances.
+For example, a mobile application that needs to communicate with a remote server might be able to divide the work of communicating with each user across many different instances, all communicating with one another but scaling quickly and easily as the application gains more users.

 And most importantly, OpenStack is open source software, which means that anyone who chooses to can access the source code, make any changes or modifications they need, and freely share these changes back out to the community at large.
 It also means that OpenStack has the benefit of thousands of developers all over the world working in tandem to develop the strongest, most robust, and most secure product that they can.

 How is OpenStack used in a cloud environment?